 There are plenty of screen-sharing options already out there, of which Twitch is probably the best for fast connections and clear video playback.
 Twitch's new Watch Party feature is basically the same thing as Amazon's—almost literally, as it only allows you to access media available through Prime (so, nothing you've rented through Prime or anything that's not a Prime original), and everyone who wants to join also needs a Prime account.
 The difference is that this one is through Twitch, so if you're just more familiar with using Twitch to do this kind of thing, this is the one for you.

-If you're simply desperate for connection no matter the content, Facebook has rolled out Facebook Watch Together, a service available through Facebook Messenger that allows anyone with video chat capabilities to start a video call and watch anything available through Facebook Watch with their friends.
+If you're simply desperate for connection no matter the content, Messenger has rolled out Messenger Watch Together, which allows anyone with video chat capabilities to start a video call and watch anything available through Facebook Watch with their friends.
 Simply start a video call and then pick something to watch from the list of available options.